al3jandrosg/cinder/doc/source/configuration/block-storage/drivers/dell-storagecenter-driver.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 This option allows one to set a default Server OS type to use when creating
-a server definition on the Dell Storage Center.
+a server definition on the Dell EMC Storage Center.

-When attaching a volume to a node the Dell Storage Center driver creates a
+When attaching a volume to a node the Dell EMC Storage Center driver creates a
 server definition on the storage array.
-This defition includes a Server OS
+This definition includes a Server OS
 type.
-The type used by the Dell Storage Center cinder driver is
+The type used by the Dell EMC Storage Center cinder driver is
 "Red Hat Linux 6.x".
 This is a modern operating system definition that supports
 all the features of an OpenStack node.